ciuliene/pyScreenshots/README.md

 This script allows you to take screenshots of your active applications and save them in a folder.

+## Operating systems

+The scripts has been tested on macOS only.
+I cannot guarantee that it will work on other operating systems.

 ## Requirements

 - Python 3.6+